vironix-health/CKD-ZD-project/README.md

     df_updt.csv

 This is an updated version of df.csv after processing by eGFR.ipynb.
 It includes the newly calculated eGFR and CKD stage columns.

+## Data Analysis

+    eGFR.ipynb

+A Jupyter Notebook that details the process of calculating the Estimated Glomerular Filtration Rate (eGFR) for all patients in a designated dataset.
+The eGFR calculation is based on the CKD-EPI Creatinine Equation [2].
+Following the calculation, this notebook also labels each patient with a Chronic Kidney Disease (CKD) stage ranging from 1 to 5 based on their eGFR values [3].
+Additionally, the notebook provides a summary of statistical results derived from the eGFR and CKD stage calculations.
+The eGFR.ipynb notebook is used to calculate the eGFR and assign CKD stage labels for all three data sources.

+    XG_boost.ipynb

+A Jupyter Notebook that details the process of identifying the features most relevant to eGFR via XGBoost regression.
+The data is preprocessed and partitioned into training and test data, then an XGBRegressor is trained and used to evaluate the feature importance.
+The model's feature importance rankings are displayed and visualized using Matplotlib and Seaborn.

 # How to Use